a7v7/adau1701/README.md

 - Tremolo: This is a set of stereo tremolo effects.
 These are original is concept and implementation.

 Any and all comments are welcome.
-Mostly, I hope someone finds these usful and fun.
+Mostly, I hope someone finds these useful and fun.